Optimizing your app’s CPU usage has many advantages, such as providing a faster and smoother user experience and preserving device battery life.

 Before you begin recording trace information, choose the appropriate recording configuration for the profiling information that you want to capture:

-- Sampled (Java): Captures your app’s call stack at frequent
+- Sample Java Methods: Captures your app’s call stack at frequent

 intervals during your app’s Java-based code execution.
 The profiler compares